WNBJ-LD: News operation

+WNBJ's news operation launched August 28, 2017, with newscasts produced by the Independent News Network in Little Rock, Arkansas, utilizing INN talent for all but local contributions.
+Lon Tegels, a 30-year veteran at various television stations, including WXXV-TV in Biloxi, Mississippi, became WNBJ's first news director.
+Reporters on the news team included Jackson Overstreet and Camila Rueda.

+Waypoint Media purchased the Independent News Network's centralized news operation in June 2019 and renamed it to News Hub; News Hub was purchased by Coastal Television in July 2021.

+As of 2018, WNBJ-LD aired 7½ hours of local newscasts, all weekdays at 6 p.m., 9 p.m. (on LD2) and 10 p.m.

+Non-news programming

 WNBJ airs a program called Exit82.
 Produced locally by Red Art Studios, it is a "concert/interview" format show that features "popular and up-and-coming musical talent from the Jackson and surrounding areas" who "perform original music".
 The program is named after I-40's interchange with US 45 in Jackson.

 WNBJ also airs Harmony Road and Tennessee Gospel Show that showcases traditional and contemporary Christian music, and Vertical Descent, a local hunting show produced in Chester County.